kpk3/kpk3.github.io/projects/project-2.md

 layout: project
 type: project
 image: images/as.png
-title: Vacay
+title: Kai Archiver
-permalink: projects/vacay
+permalink: projects/archiver
-date: 2015
+date: Summer 2016
 labels:
-  - Javascript
-  - Meteor
+  - C#
-  - MongoDB
+  - XML
-  - GitHub
+  - Visual Studio
-summary: A responsive web application for travel planning that my team developed in ICS 415.
+summary: A means of quickly searching through a companies outlook folders.
 ---

 <img class="ui medium right floated rounded image" src="../images/as.png">

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.

-Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
-Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.
+Kai archiver is a project I developed during the summer of 2016.
+The purpose of Kai Archiver is to search through a companies native outlook folders according to user specifications.

+Kai archiver is implemented using C# and XML.

+In this project I gained experience using VSTO and programming a Microsoft Add-In.

 Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>